 Tabletop Heaters

-Here are two options for tabletop heaters that will provide a decent amount of heat without taking up any standing or sitting room.
-The first one is basically a mini mushroom heater.
-It is the Hiland AZ Tabletop Patio Heater.
-The second choice is a more decorative option.
-It is the Lasko Designer Series 1500-Watt Ceramic Electric Portable Heater.
+Here are two options for tabletop heaters that will provide a decent amount of heat without taking up any floor space.
+The first one is a propane mini mushroom heater.
+It is the Cuisinart Tabletop Patio Heater.
+It can be powered with the smaller propane canisters or hooked up to a larger tank for longer use.

 Ceiling/Wall Mounted Heaters

 Ceiling/wall-mounted heaters are available in all three fuel types.
 You can find one that uses propane, electricity, or natural gas.
 Hence the name, these patio heaters can be mounted on the wall or ceiling.
-This means that it is a great solution if your problem is having the space for a patio heater.
+This means that it is a great solution if your problem is having floor space for a patio heater.

 If you are wanting a ceiling or wall-mounted propane patio heater, it will require a permanent gas line that forms a connection between the leather and large, residential, or commercial propane tank.
 The gas line will of course need to be installed professionally.